SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ExtraFieldsInfo/getCustomerChildrenFields.md

 so.topic: reference
 ---

+# ExtraFieldsInfo.getCustomerChildrenFields()

 This is a helper function for getting customer relation fields.
 It is equivalent to calling getChildrenFields(16, 0)